Sacha Kljestan: Orlando City

 On January 3, 2018, New York Red Bulls traded Kljestan to Orlando City SC, along with $150,000 of Targeted Allocation Money, in exchange for Carlos Rivas and Tommy Redding.
 He was suspended for the first two games of the season owing to the confrontation with Jozy Altidore and resultant red card he picked up playing for Red Bulls in the 2017 Eastern Conference Playoff Semi-finals second-leg.
 He made his Orlando debut in a 2–0 away defeat to New York City FC on March 17.
 On April 8, Kljestan scored his first goal for the club, a game-tying penalty in a 3–2 win over Portland Timbers.
 He acted as captain for the majority of his debut season in the absence of Jonathan Spector.
 Kljestan's contract expired at the end of the 2019 season.

 LA Galaxy

 On December 11, 2019, Kljestan signed as a free agent for LA Galaxy ahead of their 2020 season.
 Kljestan formally announced his retirement on January 5, 2023.

+Des Moines Menace

+On March 17, 2024, Kljestan signed with USL League Two club Des Moines Menace ahead of the team's first 2024 U.S. Open Cup match.
+Menace general manager Charlie Bales and Kljestan had met in January 2024 at a cycling class in Southern California.
+Kljestan returned for the team's 2025 U.S. Open Cup run, scoring both goals in the team's 2-1 victory over Sporting Kansas City II.
+The team would go on to lose 2-1 to Union Omaha in the second round of the cup.
+Kljestan would receive a red card while on the bench in the 69th minute.